Immigration Rights & Resources

 If ICE Visits Your Workplace

-Ask for a Warrant: ICE must present a valid judicial warrant signed by a judge to enter private areas of the workplace.
+• Ask for a Warrant: ICE must present a valid judicial warrant signed by a judge to enter private areas of the workplace.
 Without a warrant, they can only enter areas open to the public.
+Be aware that worksite enforcement has resumed with unprecedented intensity, with ICE agents now stationing themselves at business exits during administrative inspections, detaining fleeing employees without warrants.

 Rights in the Workplace